aspose-omr/Aspose.OMR-for-.NET/README.md

 [TestData](TestData)  | The test files used in the examples

 ## How to Run the Examples

 ### Examples

 * You can either clone the repository using your favorite GitHub client or download the ZIP file from here.
-* Extract the contents of ZIP file to any folder on your computer.
+* Extract the contents of the ZIP file to any folder on your computer.
 * Console examples are located in Aspose.OMR.ConsoleDemo folder and Graphical Control examples are located in Aspose.OMR.GuiDemo folder.
 * There is a Visual Studio solution file for the Examples i.e. **Aspose.OMR.Demos.sln**.
 * Open the solution file in Visual Studio and set the appropriate project as the startup project.
-* On first run, the dependencies will automatically be downloaded via NuGet.
+* On the first run, the dependencies will automatically be downloaded via NuGet.
 You may also download the DLLs separately from [here](https://downloads.aspose.com/omr/net)
-* TestData folder at the root contains input files which are used in the examples.
+* TestData folder at the root contains input files thet are used in the examples.
 It is mandatory that you download the TestData folder along with the examples project.

-Please find more details for how to run the examples [here](https://docs.aspose.com/display/omrnet/How+to+Run+the+Examples).
+Please find more details on how to run the examples [here](https://docs.aspose.com/display/omrnet/How+to+Run+the+Examples).

 ## Resources